What is Beta in Finance?

 High β – A company with a β that’s greater than 1 is more volatile than the market.
-For example, a high-risk technology company with a β of 1.75 would have returned 175% of what the market return in a given period (typically measured weekly).
+For example, a high-risk technology company with a β of 1.75 would have returned 175% of what the market returned in a given period (typically measured weekly).

 Low β – A company with a β that’s lower than 1 is less volatile than the whole market.
 As an example, consider an electric utility company with a β of 0.45, which would have returned only 45% of what the market returned in a given period.

 Negative β – A company with a negative β is negatively correlated to the returns of the market.
-For an example, a gold company with a β of -0.2, which would have returned -2% when the market was up 10%.
+For example, a gold company with a β of -0.2, which would have returned -2% when the market was up 10%.